Travantiv2/Travantiv2/README.md

 - 🔢 [Guess the Code](https://github.com/Travantiv2/Guess-the-Code) – A number guessing game with clue logic and input validation.
 - 💸 [T’s ATM](https://github.com/Travantiv2/T-sATM) – Simple ATM system with PIN login, balance checking, deposits, and withdrawals.

-More coming soon — I’m working on doing at least one cool Python project every week to keep improving.
+More coming soon!
+I’m working on doing at least one cool Python project every week to keep improving.

 ---